gitsudo-io/ghctl/README.md

 ghctl is both a command-line utility for GitHub, _and_ a GitHub Action that allows you to use the utility in your GitHub Actions workflows.

-> NOTE: ghctl is in early development and is not yet ready for production use.
+> NOTE: ghctl is in early development and is not quite ready for production use.
 However, please feel free to try it out and provide feedback!

 ## ghctl CLI